naveenvivek/TODOBESpringBoot/README.md

 Second Approach to run fropm Intellij/Eclipse:
-i) Checkout project from github https://github.com/naveenvivek/TODOBESpringBoot ii) Do maven clean, test, package iii) Run to build succesful and target war would be generated. iv) Run TodoApplication.java, as Run as java application.
+i) Checkout project from github https://github.com/naveenvivek/TODOBESpringBoot ii) Do maven clean, test, package iii) Run to build successful and target war would be generated. iv) Run TodoApplication.java, as Run as java application.
 v) Application would be started to run in port 8080 vi) Below Url http://localhost:8080/swagger-ui.html